KALYAN CITY LIFE

 5. Anti-Dated Cheque

 If a cheque bears a date earlier than the date on which it is presented to the bank, it is called as "anti-dated cheque".
-Such a cheque is valid upto six months from the date of the cheque.
+Such a cheque is valid upto three months from the date of the cheque.

 6. Post-Dated Cheque